Research at all process stages

 Joint research is carried out within 15 technical areas (TO).
 The research covers materials and process engineering, from raw material to finished steel products as well as process stages such as rolling, extrusion and drawing.

-There are also technical areas that relate to material properties, heat-treatment processes, analytical chemistry, non-destructive testing, digitalisation, powder metallurgy as well as the by-products of steel production.
+There are also technical areas that relate to material properties, heat-treatment processes, analytical chemistry, non-destructive testing, digitalisation, powder metallurgy, by-products of steel production as well as the compass for increased societal value.
 Jernkontoret’s Department of Research and Education administers and co-ordinates the research in these technical areas.